 What programs does the department offer?

 The Slavic Department at Illinois offers instruction in Russian, Czech, Polish, Serbian & Croatian, and Ukrainian languages, as well as courses in literature, culture, folklore, and cinema.
-Our classes usually average about 30 students, providing opportunities for student discussion and individual attention from professors.
-The Russian major targets students interested in pursuing a career in politics, government, science, business and law, as well as graduate study in Russian literature and culture.
-The Russian and Polish minors introduce students to the language and culture of these two regions, and to the works of Conrad, Dostoevsky, Mickiewicz, Nabokov, and Tostoy.
+Our classes are of a size that provides opportunities for student discussion and individual attention from professors.
+The Slavic Studies major targets students interested in pursuing a career in politics, government, science, business and law, as well as graduate study in literature and culture.
+With the revision of our undergraduate, effective fall 2013,students can concentrate in Russian Language, Literature, and Culture; Polish Studies; South Slavic Studies; Czech Studies; or Ukrainian Studies.
+There is a great deal of flexibility within each concentration.
 We encourage our students to study abroad in places such as Moscow, St. Petersburg, Vladimir, Prague, and Krakow, to broaden their perspective on the world and experience educational opportunities not available within the borders of the United States.

 What courses should I try first?

-If you are considering a major or a minor in Slavic studies, your first step is a language class: Russian 101-102, Polish 101-102, and Serbian & Croatian 101-102 are offered every year; Czech 101-102 and Ukrainian 101-102, every other year.
+If you are considering a major or a minor in Slavic studies, your first step is a language class: Russian 101-102, Polish 101-102, Bosnian/Croatian/Serbian 101-102, and Ukrainian 101-102, are currentlyoffered every year; Czech 101-102 every other year.
 If you already know some of the language or if you are a heritage or native speaker, you should begin by taking a placement exam to determine which level is right for you.
 Three semesters of language study satisfies the college of LAS foreign language requirement.

 Your second step is to enroll in a literature and culture course.
-At the introductory level (100-), the Slavic department offers courses in culture, folklore, and science fiction.
+At the introductory level (100-), the Slavic Department offers courses in culture, folklore, and science fiction.
 All the introductory courses satisfy the General Education Criteria for a Literature and the Arts course.
-At the 200-level, we have survey courses in nineteenth and twentieth century literature (Russ 220, Russ 225), Polish culture (Pol 245), East European Literature (Slav 277), and Russian & Soviet cinema (Russ 219).
-And at the 300-level, we offer courses on single authors: Dostoevsky, Nabokov, Tolstoy, and others.
+At the 200-level, we have survey courses in nineteenth- and twentieth-century literature (e.g., Russ 220, Russ 225), Polish culture (Pol 245), East European Literature (Slav 277), and Russian & Soviet cinema (Russ 219).
+There are also topics courses, such as Russian Literature and Medicine (Russ 260).
+At the 300-level, we offer courses on single authors: Dostoevsky, Nabokov, Tolstoy, and others.
 All the classes are taught in English, no knowledge of a foreign language is required.